linroger/FinanceCompendium/V. Equities and Alternatives/Equities/Investments BKM/Part 1 - Introduction/Chapter 01 - The Investment Environment.md

 Derivatives have become an integral part of the investment environment.
 One use of derivatives, perhaps the primary use, is to hedge risks or transfer them to other parties.
 This is done successfully every day, and the use of these securities for risk management is so commonplace that the multitrillion-dollar market in derivative assets is routinely taken for granted.
 Derivatives also can be used to take highly speculative positions, however.
 Every so often, one of these positions blows up, resulting in well-publicized losses of hundreds of millions of dollars.
 While these losses attract considerable attention, they are in fact the exception to the more common use of such securities as risk management tools.
 Derivatives will continue to play an important role in portfolio construction and the financial system.
 We will return to this topic later in the text.

 Investors and corporations regularly encounter other financial markets as well.
 Firms engaged in international trade regularly transfer money back and forth between dollars and other currencies.
-In London alone, over  \$2 trillion of currency is traded each day and worldwide trading volume exceeds\$ 6 trillion.
+In London alone, over \$2 trillion of currency is traded each day and worldwide trading volume exceeds \$6 trillion.

 Investors also might invest directly in some real assets.
 For example, dozens of commodities are traded on exchanges such as the New York Mercantile Exchange or the Chicago Board of Trade.
 You can buy or sell corn, wheat, natural gas, gold, silver, and so on.

 Commodity and derivative markets allow firms to adjust their exposure to various business risks.
 For example, a construction firm may lock in the price of copper by buying copper futures contracts, thus eliminating the risk of a jump in the price of its raw materials.
 Wherever there is uncertainty, investors may be interested in trading, either to speculate or to lay off their risks, and a market may arise to meet that demand.

-# 1.3 Financial Markets and the Economy
+## 1.3 Financial Markets and the Economy

 We stated earlier that real assets determine the wealth of an economy, while financial assets merely represent claims on real assets.
 Nevertheless, financial assets and the markets in which they trade play several crucial roles in developed economies.
 Financial assets allow us to make the most of the economy's real assets.

-# The Informational Role of Financial Markets
+### The Informational Role of Financial Markets

 Stock prices reflect investors' collective assessment of a firm's current performance and future prospects.
 When the market is more optimistic about the firm, its share price will rise.
 That higher price makes it easier for the firm to raise capital and therefore encourages investment.
 In this manner, stock prices play a major role in the allocation of capital in market economies, directing it to the firms and applications with the greatest perceived potential.
 For example, in 2021, big investors poured huge investments into startup firms focusing on new battery technologies that could store energy created by renewables such as wind or solar power.
 The prospect of big profits if this technology pans out prompted investors to allocate their funds toward these ventures.
 This dynamic was a good example of market incentives directing capital to applications where there is the prospect of a large payoff.